highlight/highlight/blog-content/5-strategies-monitor-health.md

 ## **Security Testing**

-One aspect of the health of a web application that’s usually not considered is security, which often happens when more time is spent in the development phase of the project.
-Nevertheless, it shouldn’t be ignored because a web application that’s susceptible to malicious agents is a serious risk to an organization and its users.
+One aspect of the health of a web application that's usually not considered is security, which often happens when more time is spent in the development phase of the project.
+Nevertheless, it shouldn't be ignored because a web application that's susceptible to malicious agents is a serious risk to an organization and its users.

 Some methods of attack used on web applications are [Cross-Site Scripting (XSS)](https://owasp.org/www-community/attacks/xss/ "https://owasp.org/www-community/attacks/xss/"), [Denial of Service (DoS)](https://owasp.org/www-community/attacks/Denial_of_Service "https://owasp.org/www-community/attacks/Denial_of_Service") and [SQL Injection](https://owasp.org/www-community/attacks/SQL_Injection "https://owasp.org/www-community/attacks/SQL_Injection").

 Web application security vulnerabilities are mitigated with strong data encryption, firewalls, and patching software with known vulnerabilities.

-Due to the very complex nature of security testing, it’s usually advisable to outsource application security assessments to security professionals for reliable results, but there are also tools like [_HostedScan Security_](https://hostedscan.com/ "https://hostedscan.com/"), [_Intruder_](https://www.intruder.io "https://www.intruder.io"), and [_Upguard_](https://www.upguard.com/ "https://www.upguard.com/") that can monitor for these issues.
+Due to the very complex nature of security testing, it's usually advisable to outsource application security assessments to security professionals for reliable results, but there are also tools like [_HostedScan Security_](https://hostedscan.com/ "https://hostedscan.com/"), [_Intruder_](https://www.intruder.io "https://www.intruder.io"), and [_Upguard_](https://www.upguard.com/ "https://www.upguard.com/") that can monitor for these issues.

 ## **Conclusion**

-We’ve covered several strategies for monitoring the health of your web application, discussed its benefits, and listed tools you can utilize to get a better understanding of its health and stability.
+We've covered several strategies for monitoring the health of your web application, discussed its benefits, and listed tools you can utilize to get a better understanding of its health and stability.
 For live monitoring of these health metrics, tools like Highlight can be very useful (and easy to set up!), whereas, for less frequent health checks, tools like Checkly and Raygun are good options.